bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

     root# ls
     admin  admin.tm  anonftp  dbd  lost+found  mt-daapd  Public  twonky  TwonkyData

-At this point the volume should be mounted in the /mnt/tmp directory and the data in the partition should be available for copying as normal.
+At this point the volume will be mounted at the specified directory (in this case /mnt/tmp) and the data in the partition should be available for copying as normal.

 Once you've finished using the parititon the volume can be unmounted as per the normal umount command as seen in the example below